JoshuaMeza/CodePain_POO/Code/DiscordBot/RudeApiV3/README.md

 def  __init__(self):
 ```

-> get the bad word from the server and apped all to an array.
+> get the bad word from the server and appends all to an array.
 > Args:
 > nothing
 > Return: